 • This amount lets you keep up with your ongoing tax

-4. Make your payment
+4. Make your payments

 Start making payments after you speak to HMRC.
 Even if they do not accept your offer.